Current Students and Graduates

 Maximum Number of Guests: 3 (details to follow)

-A professional photographer will be on site to immortalize this very special moment.
-They will take a photo of you on the stage when you receive your diploma from the president as well as a group photo at the end of the ceremony.
-The photos will be available from an internal Collège Boréal site; only graduates (as well as staff) will be able to access it.
+A photographer will take a photo of you on stage when you receive your diploma from the College President, as well as a group photo at the end of the ceremony.
+The photos will be available a few days after the ceremony on an internal Collège Boréal website.
+To view and download them:

 What to Expect